greyhillman/lamport-clock-paper/README.md

 > People have insisted that there is nothing about state machines in the paper.
 > I've even had to go back and reread it to convince myself that I really did remember what I had written.

-Adding those subsection titles should help assuage the problem.
+Therefore, the "Ordering the Events Totally" has 2 subsection titles added: "Distributed Mutual Exclusion Problem" and "State Machines" to alleviate this problem.

 ### Set of System Events